Overview of New Hampshire Mortgages

 New Hampshire ARM Loan Rates

 Another home loan option that you will want to be aware of is an adjustable-rate mortgage (ARM).
 The key distinguishing difference between an ARM and a fixed-rate mortgage is that an ARM usually comes with a lower initial interest rate.
 That lower rate is offered for a certain period of time between one and 10 years, which is specified in the loan’s terms.
 However, when that period ends, the interest rate can change.
 While the interest rate can go up or down, it will usually go up.
-Before deciding if an ARM is the right mortgage option for you, you need to check the loan’s terms carefully: the terms will specify the highest possible rate that the interest can jump to.
-So it is important to assess whether or not that maximum potential interest rate is one that fits within your budget.
+Before deciding if an ARM is the right mortgage option for you, you need to check the loan’s terms carefully: the terms will specify the interest rate percentage increase limit per year and overall.
+That can help you assess whether or not that maximum potential interest rate is one that fits within your budget.

 New Hampshire Mortgage Resources